sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/universal_assistant.md

 [![Photo showing connection settings with M7E selected.](./assets/img/URA-M7E_Selected.jpg){ width="600"}](./assets/img/URA-M7E_Selected.jpg "Click to enlarge")
 </figure>

-Click either "Connect & Read" or "Connect" to open up the Universal Reader Assistant.
+Click either "Connect & Read" or "Connect" to open up the Universal Reader Assistant main window.

-Expand the *Connect* menu and select `Serial Reader` and drop down the menu to select your COM port.
-Click `Connect`.
-The module will be pinged over the serial connection to verify its existence.

-Next, select your `Region`.
-Since we are in North America, we've selected **NA**.

-<div class="alert alert-info"><b>Note:</b> The ‘Transport Logging’ checkbox is very handy.
-Select this box and all the serial communication will be recorded to a log file.
-These HEX bytes can be deciphered and recreated using an Arduino or other microcontroller if you need a particular capability or feature that is not supported in the SparkFun Simultaneous RFID Reader Arduino library.</div>

-Next open the `Read/Write Options` and click on **1** under *Antennas*.

-Finally, open the `Reader Power Settings` tab and select your Read Power.
-Tune this setting down to 5dBm.
-If you want to power the board from USB then use a power setting below 5dBm.
-27dBm is ok to use only if you have external power (more than one USB port can provide).
-See the [Power Supply Considerations](https://learn.sparkfun.com/tutorials/simultaneous-rfid-reader-33v-hookup-guide/hardware-assembly) in the Hardware Assembly section for more information.

-Now we’re ready to read!
-Click on the `Read` button at the top.
-Bring some RFID tags near the reader and you'll see them appear.
+## Universal Reader Assistant Main Window

+The main window of the Universal Reader Assistant contains a whole bunch of settings and status menus to adjust everything from the M7E's read/write options, power level and even perform firmware updates.
+It also has a handy readout for the M7E's internal temperature along with multiple tabs for interacting with tags the M7E sees including simple tag data, writing to the user memory and also locking a tag with a custom password.

 There are a ton of features to the Nano from ThingMagic.
 Poke around the Universal Reader Assistant to learn more. *Write EPC* and *User Memory* are two of the most commonly used tabs.

+!!! info
+    <b>Note:</b> The ‘Transport Logging’ checkbox is very handy.
+Select this box and all the serial communication will be recorded to a log file.
+These HEX bytes can be deciphered and recreated using an Arduino or other microcontroller if you need a particular capability or feature that is not supported in the SparkFun Simultaneous RFID Reader Arduino library.

+### Thermal Throttling

-**Thermal Throttling:** If you see this window pop up it means the module is reporting a temperature-limit fault condition.
+If you see this window pop up it means the module is reporting a temperature-limit fault condition.
 The module has an internal temperature sensor and will protect itself from permanent damage.
 You’ll need to lower your read power or add heatsinking.
-See the previous section of this guide, [Thermal Considerations](https://learn.sparkfun.com/tutorials/simultaneous-rfid-reader-33v-hookup-guide/thermal-management-considerations), for more information.
+See the previous section of this guide, Thermal Considerations, for more information.